apachols/rabble/docs/NOTES.md

 ## TODO

-- Input focus jumping around on phone :<
+- Pass turn button

 - Better logs for "unexpected state error"

-- Pass turn button
+- Drag and drop for tile rack

+- Drag and drop for place tile

 - Show score during play (on the board)

 - Can check word in dictionary (without modal?)

-- Fix Tile CSS at the bottom of the board

-- Fix Tile text CSS at large sizes (too small)
+- Fix Tile text CSS at medium sizes (too small)

+- Blank choose responds to character key press

 - Log in to existing game via your nickname (NEEDS SERVER AUTH STATE)

-- Blank choose responds to character key press

 * Tests for Rabble game file